viamrobotics/docs/docs/tutorials/controlling-an-intermode-rover-canbus.md

 ---
-title: "Controlling an Intermode Rover with CAN bus and Viam"
+title: "Control an Intermode Rover with CAN bus and Viam"
-linkTitle: "Controlling an Intermode Rover with CAN bus"
+linkTitle: "Control an Intermode Rover with Viam"
 weight: 60
 type: "docs"
-tags: ["modular resources", "extending viam", "components", "base", "CAN bus"]
+tags: ["modular resources", "extending viam", "components", "base", "CAN bus", "Intermode"]
-description: "Integrate an Intermode rover as a modular resource base component via CAN bus"
+description: "Integrate an Intermode rover as a modular resource based component with CAN bus"
 # SME: Matt Vella, Matt Dannenberg, James Otting
 ---